raymondlowe/roo-code-custom-mode-editor-mcp-server/README.md

 * List all custom modes
 * Create a new custom mode
 * Get the fields of a custom mode ( "slug","name",  "roleDefinition", "customInstructions", "groups")
-* Put and overwrite any one or more fields of a custom mode.
+* Update a single field of a custom mode.

 Fields are: